Roselou/js-control-flow/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-"Control flow" refers to the way our computers move through a program's code.
+Every programming language is read and processed by an "interpreter" program.
+An interpreter reads through the code and translates the characters and symbols to actions at the lowest level of the computer (manipulations of 0's and 1's).
+"Control flow" refers to the way the interpreter moves through a program's code.
 Understanding control flow allows us to trace the flow of a program based on its code.
-This skill is essential for programming in every language and paradigm.
+This skill is essential for reading code and therefore programming in every language and paradigm.
 In particular, **conditionals** and **loops** are fundamental to understanding modern programming languages.
+We can visualize **conditionals** as "jumps" that help us skip some code and execute other code.
+We can visualize **loops** as a repeated use of a handful of lines of code.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->